Services

 $750

-I’ll read through your script thoroughly and give you:
+I’ll thoroughly read your draft and give you:

-We’ll meet for 1 hour to discuss your story.
+And meet with you for 1 hour to discuss.

 $1,500

-I’ll read through your script thoroughly and give you:
+I’ll read your draft 2–3 times and give you:

-We’ll meet for 2 hours to discuss your story.
+And meet with you for 2 hours to discuss and hypothesize ways to move forward.

 $3,000

-I’ll read through your script thoroughly and give you:
+I’ll read your draft 4–5 times and give you:

-We’ll meet for 3 hours to discuss your story.
+And meet with you for 3 hours to discuss and hypothesize ways to move forward.

 Other Options